Supporting Mental Wellness in LGBTQ+ Communities

 Research highlights several serious mental health themes prevalent within LGBTQIA+ communities:

-Depression: Symptoms can include a lowered sense of self-worth or esteem, difficulty focusing, feelings of sadness, lowered motivation to engage, and disrupted relationships.
+Depression: Symptoms can include a lowered sense of self-worth, difficulty focusing, feelings of sadness, lowered motivation to engage, and disrupted relationships.

-Self-harm and Suicidality: These behaviors are often used as a coping mechanism or a perceived means of attaining peace, compounded by isolation and increased hopelessness.
+Self-harm and Suicidality: These behaviors are often used as coping mechanisms or a perceived means of attaining peace.
+They are compounded by isolation and increased hopelessness.
 Tragically, in early 2021, emergency room departments reported that suspected suicide attempts were 51% higher for adolescent girls compared to the same period in 2019.

 Trauma: Most LGBTQIA+ children face impacts from neglect stemming from their sexual orientation or gender.
 This trauma can be systemic, rooted in homophobia, heterosexism, and microaggressions, or interpersonal, such as bullying or experiences with non-affirming family members.